bitshares/beet-js/README.md

-# Beet-ESM
+# BeetJS

-BeetESM is a client library for interaction with Beet (https://github.com/bitshares/beet).
+BeetJS is a client library for interaction with Beet (https://github.com/bitshares/beet).

 ## Installation